solana-mobile/solana-mobile-doc-site/docs/reference/typescript/mobile-wallet-adapter-legacy.md

 <br/>

-:::tip
-Mobile Wallet Adapter 2.0 is the newest and current version of the Mobile Wallet Adapter protocol.

-The complete 2.0 spec is viewable [here](https://solana-mobile.github.io/mobile-wallet-adapter/spec/spec.html) and the legacy API is viewable [here](/reference/typescript/mobile-wallet-adapter-legacy).
+:::caution
+This document references than older version of the Mobile Wallet Adapter protocol.
+Although the SDK and wallet apps are backwards compatible, it is recommended for dApps to use the [new API](/reference/typescript/mobile-wallet-adapter).
 :::

 ### Install dependencies